-Please read the information below in full: \Box I consent to The Advice Hub contacting other relevant persons and agencies on my behalf for the purposes of assisting with my enquiry or case. \Box I consent to the Advice Hub releasing relevant information to other parties.
-I consent to those persons and agencies releasing information about me to The Advice Hub. ☐ I understand that The Advice Hub will keep confidential case notes regarding my case and that these are available to me under the provisions of the Data Protection Act and General Data Protection Regulations if I so wish.
-Representation I agree to adhere to The Advice Hub's regulations regarding representation, as detailed below: ☐ I agree to supply accurate information to The Advice Hub when requested. $\hfill\square$ I agree to keep The Advice Hub fully informed of any communications or other matters relevant to my enquiry. \Box I agree to attend any meeting that has been organised for me by The Advice Hub, or if unable to attend, to give as much notice as possible. ☐ I understand that if I persistently and unreasonably fail to co-operate with The Advice Hub staff, they have the right to withdraw representation or other assistance with my case at any stage. ☐ I confirm that I have had the opportunity to ask any questions I may have about this agreement with a member of the Advice Hub and have fully understood them.
-Signature: Date:
+I have requested that The Advice Hub represent me in the matter outlined above.
+I agree to adhere to The Advice Hub's regulations regarding representation, as detailed below:

+- 1. I agree to supply authentic information to The Advice Hub when requested. - 2.
+I agree to keep The Advice Hub fully informed of any communications or other matters relevant to my enquiry. - 3.
+I agree to attend any meeting that has been organised for me by The Advice Hub, or if unable to attend, to give as much notice as possible. - 4.
+I understand that if I persistently and unreasonably fail to co-operate with The Advice Hub staff, they have the right to withdraw representation or other assistance with my case at any stage.

+I confirm that I have discussed these regulations with a member of The Advice Hub and have fully understood them.